-Mike: I gave a talk many years ago at the Museum of Contemporary Art in San Diego.
+Mike: I gave a talk many years ago at the in San Diego.
 I asked people: What if there is a disaster and your museum lost power for an extended period of time?
 It was a really interesting conversation.
 But what we should have been asking is: what will your museum experience look like if you have to close your doors for many months?

 Diana: “Interpretation bridges gaps in knowledge between museums audiences and objects“ (Loomis, 1983).
 But exhibitions are interpretations of the museum’s curators and are therefore not neutral.
 You address this in ”Museums are not neutral“, the fifth chapter of your book.
 Could you give us more insight on your discussion of this topic?

 Mike: Well, it’s a big topic, and probably worth a whole other interview.
 In short, the key is that this idea of museums being “neutral” is a myth.
 The stories museums have been telling seem to be universal.
 But the decisions of what objects are displayed in the collections and what stories are being told are based on individuals and their knowledge, experience and bias.
 These stories have been told from a white, colonialist perspective for centuries, but we treat that like it is a universal and objective truth.
 This is why a lot of communities, stories and histories, art and culture have been excluded from museum projects, which is why museums can’t be seen as neutral.
 The decisions they make have supported the views of a dominant culture at the harm of oppressed communities.
 So Museums Are Not Neutral helps raise awareness around these issues, inviting us to critically examine museums and work toward making change happen.

 Diana: Following the publishing of your book, what are the next steps you are planning to take and what visions do you have for the future?